Public Administration AMP

 Overview

-The Accelerated Master’s Pathway in Public Administration (AMP-PA) offers University of Vermont students the opportunity to secure a sound undergraduate and graduate program of study in five rather than a minimum of six years.
-The program closely integrates both programs of study, and enhances competitiveness in a marketplace stressing broad undergraduate and focused professional graduate education.
-The AMP-PA welcomes students majoring in administrative, behavioral, health, environmental, organizational, social science and related disciplines requiring graduate work in administration, or planning and policy capacities in the public service.
+The Accelerated Master’s Pathway in Public Administration (AMP-MPA) offers University of Vermont students the opportunity to complete both an undergraduate and graduate program of study in 5 years.
+The AMP-MPA allows students to jumpstart their public service careers and equips them with the skills necessary to tackle real-world problems – from environmental sustainability and social justice to effective government and thriving communities.
+The AMP-MPA welcomes student from a wide variety of majors, including administrative, behavioral, health, environmental, organizational, social science and related disciplines.
 Application to the program is typically made during a student's junior year.
-More information on the AMP-PA can be found on the Master of Public Administration website.
-Inquiries can be made through email mpa@uvm.edu or by phone (802) 656-0009.
+More information on the AMP-MPA can be found on the Master of Public Administration website.
+Inquiries can be made through email mpa@uvm.edu.

 Specific Requirements